-Recruiting in some aspects can be straightforward, simple, and strategic but the part where the employers meets their prospective employees can be more nuanced.
-Interview is a fine art and as a recruiter it is expected of you to be a master of it.
-We always discuss about what qualities a candidate should possess in order to be taken into consideration but never about the certain impressions, attitudes or answers that send up a huge red flag.
+Recruiting in some aspects can be straightforward, simple, and strategic but the part where the employers meet their prospective employees can be more nuanced.
+An interview is a fine art and as a recruiter, it is expected of you to be a master of it.
+We always discuss what qualities a candidate should possess in order to be taken into consideration but never about the certain impressions, attitudes or answers that send up a huge red flag.
 It’s important to know what to look out for.

 After taking and noting down the experiences of more than a dozen HR professionals and business owners, the below list has been created for recruiters to keep in mind while recruiting.